 - Painted parking boxes for better-structure parking and to slow vehicles.

 - Paint and a flex post median to narrow the roadway and slow vehicles.

 - Dedicated left-turn lanes to reduce rear-end and left-turn crashes.

 - Updated traffic signs, including speed limit signs and Stop for Pedestrians in the road signs, to communicate clear traffic laws to drivers.

 - Painted murals at curb extension areas define pedestrian-only areas.

 - Bus stop relocation/consolidation to improve safety and bus efficiency.

 No. Parking will be maintained where it is currently needed and utilized.

-The traffic safety improvements are designed to improve safety and access with minimal effects on traffic.
-A traffic analysis was conducted to evaluate a road diet and found that the majority of Wheeler Road would operate similarly with a lane reduction.
-The traffic analysis recommended that the intersections of Southern Avenue and Alabama Avenue remain the same and a turn lane is recommended at Mississippi Avenue (northbound) to maintain current traffic operations.
+The near-term safety improvements are designed to improve safety and access with minimal effects on traffic.
+The traffic analysis recommended that the intersections of Southern Avenue and Alabama Avenue remain the same, and a turn lane is recommended at Mississippi Avenue (northbound) to maintain current traffic operations.
 Below are graphs that show the approximate current and future vehicle travel times along Wheeler Road from Southern Avenue to Alabama Avenue in the morning and evening rush hours.